 Back sleepers will love this sleeping pad.
 Its extra width allows your arms to stay on the pad while other pads are too narrow and let your arms fall off the sides.
 This is the most comfortable pad we tested and it may help you get a good night's sleep in the backcountry or at the campground.
 We would not recommend this pad for extended backpacking trips because it is quite heavy and bulky, instead we would recommend that Therm-A-Rest NeoAir because it is half the weight and bulk, and still quite comfortable.
 Otherwise, the REI AirRail is best suited for short backpacking trips and any other front country or supported camping trip like rafting or horse packing trips.

-The AirRail is a screaming deal at $89.50.
+The AirRail is a great deal at $100.
 With REI's quality guarantees you can't go wrong purchasing this product.

 This "princess bed" of a sleeping pad is the most comfortable backpacking sleeping pad we have tested.
 We love its comforting rails that are extra wide and great for back sleepers.
 We would only recommend it for short backpacking trips or other supported camping like car camping or paddling because it is one of the heaviest and bulkiest pads we have tested.
 It is a great value and seems quite durable.